Knowledge Base

 DNS prefetching & optimizing resource loading help reduce the time the browser spends retrieving resources necessary for rendering the page.
 It involves anticipating future navigation & fetching resources before they're needed.

-2. Prioritize Critical Resources: Use <link rel="preload" href="..."> for critical resources to instruct the browser to load them early in the page load process.
+2. Prioritize Critical Resources: Use (link rel="preload" href="...") for important resources.
+This tells the browser to load these resources early in the page load process.

-3. Efficiently Load Non-Critical Resources: For non-critical resources, consider techniques like lazy loading, which loads resources as they're needed (e.g., images or scripts near the viewport) instead of during the initial page load.
+3. Efficiently Load Non-Critical Resources: Use lazy loading for non-essential resources, such as images or scripts near the viewport.
+This means they load only when needed, not during the initial page load.

 Doing so can improve website performance by ensuring the browser waits less on network requests.
 It helps you reduce the time to the first byte (TTFB) and the overall time needed for page resources to become available & improve user experience.